Money & Business · Guide · Career & Growth

 How to Deal With a Bad Boss

-Manage up, document what matters, protect your time.
-When to stay and when it's time to leave.
+Manage up, document what matters, protect your time, and decide when to leave.
+Free instant playbook for handling a bad boss — no sign-up required.

 A bad boss is the #1 reason people leave jobs.
 Before you nuke the relationship or quit in frustration, there are strategies that work surprisingly often.
 But some bosses are unfixable, and knowing the difference is the real skill.